After living the life a rock star for a long time, Johnny Rzeznik, has quit drinking - improving his relationship with the band, and their music.

 Johnny Rzeznik, the frontman of New York rock band Goo Goo Dolls, has given up drinking and gained a new outlook on life.
 The rockstar opened up for the first time about his alcohol dependency and how his choice to quit has had a significantly positive effect on the band's musical sound and identity.

 With the band's upcoming album, 'Magnetic', due to be a more upbeat and joyful album than their previous 'Something For the Rest of Us', Rzeznik spoke to 'CNN' about the effects of his drinking, saying: "I quit drinking.
 And that lightened up my perspective on the world quite a bit...
 I think our last album was kind of a bummer.
 But the only way out is to go through, so that was going through.
 And now we're out on the other end."

-"It's a strange thing to even talk about because it's such a cliched thing.
+He continued to discuss: "It's a strange thing to even talk about because it's such a clichéd thing.
 You're having trouble with alcohol and you're depressed.
 The whole world is depressed and has problems with alcohol, so it's just a question of whether you decide to do something about it or not.
 But when I was down in it completely, I was the most selfish, self-pitying person that I knew - and my life was amazing."

-He adds, "A lot of bands have friction.
+Supposedly, the effects of Rzeznik's clean slate have helped his relationship with bassist Robby Takac and drummer Mike Malinin from the band grow.
+He explained this by saying: "A lot of bands have friction.
 We just keep ours covered up really well.
 I've learned over the past two, three years that it's very important to say you're sorry.
-Admit you're wrong as soon as you can, if you Are wrong.
+Admit you're wrong as soon as you can, if you are wrong.
 And try to be magnanimous when you're right."